 When you purchase an annuity, two considerations are of great importance.
 First, buy only from companies rated A or better by the authoritative rating companies, such as Standard and Poor's, Duff and Phelps, and A.M.
-Best (see Session III, page 80, for Web sites).
+Best (see Chapter III, page 79, for Web sites).
 Second, shop around for the best terms.
 Each company may quote a different amount of income for the same amount of principal.
-Use the Web site www.annuityshopper.com to help with comparisons.